Sergiohcp/app-banqi/README.md

 react-native run-android
 ```

+## State management

+This project could use Redux or Context API to state management.
+I chose redux, for the greatest worldwide use.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.